elizrod85/Progressive-Liana-Infestation-Panama/README.md

 These is the current clean data set: all dead and other outlier trees were removed.
-This is the final dataset with the one all the analyses were performed.
+This is the final dataset used for all the analyses.

 ## Datafile descriptors
 GPS: Unique number for each tree.